peow2373/The-Eye-of-the-Beholder/Process/README.md

 This README will be a more structured overview of future goals and progress made throughout each week

+# 2/9/2021 Update

+- Beholder software now has a configuration option (Allows the player to flip the camera so the image is mirrored, creating better visual feedback for hand gestures)
+- There are still latency issues affecting the response time within the game, these need to be fixed to create a better gameplay experience
+- Combat demo now has the ability to change rounds once a player has locked in their choice for both of their attacks
+- Created a spreadsheet to plan out the order/type of scenes in the game (Outlines the basic structure that will be implemented into the GameManagerScript)
+- Implemented Cradle into Unity to iterate through the Twine story
+- Decided that Cradle's customization features are too limited for what we were planning
+- Shifted focus towards trying Ink to implement the story (Hopefully will allow us to trigger events in the game when a certain point in the story is reached)
+- If Ink fails, we will shift to hard-coding the entire story (Least ideal solution, but it gives us the most control over variables and event triggers)
+- Enemy combat AI wasn't worked on this week, the main focus was fixing errors in Beholder-detection and dialogue parsing
+- Plans for next week include: Enemy combat AI, GameManagerScript, Ink+Unity Dialogue interaction, fixing latency issues with Beholder marker-detection

 # 2/2/2021 Update

 - Completed combat demo interaction in Unity